 - 1) Resumes are used to get your "foot in the door" for an interview - 2) Resumes act as a supplement to the data on your application - 3) Resumes serve as an outline during the job interview

 Creating a powerful resume is a challenging process that takes time, planning, and thought.
-Remember, it is YOUR resume.
 Everyone's resume has its own "style" based on their education, experience, and training, etc.

 QUESTIONS TO GUIDE THE DEVELOPMENT OF YOUR RESUME